Spaces of smooth embeddings and configuration categories: Boundary conditions

-indexed by strings of $r$ composable morphisms in $\finplus$\,.
-The Lie group $\Or(m)^{\sum k_i}$ acts on the space in~(\ref{eqn-stringybd}) via the actions of $\Or(m)^{k_i}$ on $\uli k_{\,i}\times\RR^m$.
+indexed by $r$-tuples of non-negative integers.
+The Lie group $\Or(m)^{\sum k_i}$ acts on the space in~(\ref{eqn-stringybd}) via the actions of $\Or(m)^{k_i}$ on $U(k_i)$; compare~(\ref{eqn-stringy}).
 We form the homotopy orbit space of this action.
 Let $Y_r$ be the coproduct of these homotopy orbit spaces.
-The coproduct is still indexed by strings of $r$ composable morphisms
+The coproduct is still indexed by $r$-tuples of non-negative integers.

-in $\finplus$.
 Then $Y$ is a simplicial space over $N\finplus$ which satisfies ($\sigma$) and ($\kappa_{f}$).
 The inclusion $X\to Y$ is a Dwyer-Kan equivalence.
 Therefore $Y$ so defined can be identified with the fiberwise Rezk completion of $X$ over the nerve of $\finplus$~.

 Based on the explicit description $Y$ of $\config(M)$, we can make some observations on objects and morphisms, that is, the spaces $Y_0$ and $Y_1$.
 It is clear that

 where $M_-=M\smin\partial M$.
 That is to say, $Y_0$ has the homotopy type of the disjoint union of the ordered configuration spaces of $M_-$ for the various finite cardinalities.
 Fix a point in $Y_0$ represented by some embedding $f\co L\times[0,1)\,\sqcup\,\uli k\times\RR^m\to M$.
 The (homotopy type of the) homotopy fiber $\Phi_f$ of the map \emph{target} (alias $d_1$) from $Y_1$ to $Y_0$ over that point \emph{depends only on the integers $k$ and $m$}, and on $L\cong\partial M$, but not on $M$ itself.
 Indeed we have